 Every contract is a little different, but there are a few pieces of information that have to be on there, no doubt about it.

 Where is the property?
 If it’s a multifamily unit, which apartment/suite is it?
 This is probably self-explanatory, but there’s a reason why it’s at the top of the agreement.

 Agreement to Lease

 What is the document all about?
-The landlord leasing the property to the tenant, according to the terms and conditions of this document.
+The landlord is leasing the property to the tenant according to the terms and conditions of the document.